 All of our instructors are accomplished LMTs with real-world experience as well as a Licensed Massage Therapy Instructors.
 A vast majority of our instructors are also graduates of TLC, so they have experienced the program as a student as well, which helps them to teach in a way that they know the students will understand and be successful.

-- What is the pass rate of your graduates on national board exams?
-How does that compare to the state and national average?
+- What is the pass rate of your graduates on MBLEx?
+How does that compare to the state and MBLEx?

 - Do you accept Financial Aid (FAFSA)?